-Bratislava, Slovakia – Twenty three stories and reports were selected by the European Press Prize committee this year, hailing from over a dozen European countries (including Slovakia, Poland, Germany, Italy, Russia, U.K., Netherlands, Turkey, Romania, Malta, France, Spain, Denmark, Austria, Ireland).
+Bratislava, Slovakia – Twenty three stories and reports were selected by the European Press Prize committee for 2019, hailing from over a dozen European countries (including Slovakia, Poland, Germany, Italy, Russia, U.K., Netherlands, Turkey, Romania, Malta, France, Spain, Denmark, Austria, Ireland).

 “Good journalism is one of the hallmarks of civilized society”, according to the European Press Prize Foundation, which aims to “highlight the importance of quality media and supports journalists in their endeavour to contribute to independent and critical journalism”.